AndreasHD11/MapYourGrid/docs/progress.md

 </div>

 <!-- Countries Section -->
-## **<div class="tools-header">Country list </div>**
+## **<div class="tools-header">Countries </div>**

-We contribute to the creation of mapping grids around the world.
-Below is a list of countries where we have identified and filled significant gaps in the electrical grid:
+Our work supports better access to electricity across the globe.
+In the countries below, we’ve helped map and fill critical gaps in the electrical grid.

 <!DOCTYPE html>
 <html lang="en">